Penstemon | A Prairie Flower Rooted in the Landscape of North America’s Pioneer Era

 Pruning

-Deadhead spent flowers to encourage continuous blooming.
-At the end of the season, cut back stems to the ground to prepare the plant for the following year.
+Cut back after flowering to encourage new buds.
+At the end of the season, trim stems to ground level to ensure healthy regrowth the following year.

 Conclusion